 Calendula essential oil was tested for its antifungal capabilities in the lab – in vitro – by Brazilian researchers in 2008.
-Twenty-three strains of fungi were chosen, and calendula essential oil was introduced to each of them on a Petri dish.
+Twenty-three strains of fungi were chosen, and calendula oil was introduced to each of them on a Petri dish.
 The result?

 The antifungal assay results showed for the first time that the essential oil has good potential antifungal activity: it was effective against all 23 clinical fungi strains tested.
 (2)

-We can place calendula essential oil in the ranks of other antifungal powerhouses, furthering its status as a healing and protective must-have.
+We can place calendula oil in the ranks of other antifungal powerhouses, furthering its status as a healing and protective must-have.

 - Indications: Diffusion, cleaning sprays, healing and protective balms.

 Suncreen is important for protecting the skin against potential cancer-causing sun rays, but the additives and ingredients of commercial sun screen can be toxic in their own right!
 The search for an effective, natural, ideally-DIY sunscreen continues.
 A natural alternative needs to be effective in studies – not just anecdotal or observational – because you can’t necessarily see or feel the damage that UVA rays are inflicting.